Dear Friends and Family,

 After the first call no news is good news from the international and domestic groups.
 Students on both international and domestic trips will not be allowed to make phone calls during the week.

-Need to get a hold of a student in case of an emergency?
+How do I get a hold of a student in case of an emergency?

 Should you need to get a hold of a student for emergency reasons we have a protocol established for that as well.
-During work hours (Mon-Fri 9am-5pm) call the University Ministry office at (773) 325-7902 and ask for one of the below on-call chaplains.
+During work hours (Mon-Fri 9am-5pm) call the University Ministry office at (773) 325-7902 and ask for one of the on-call chaplains.
 If it is after hours or the weekend, please contact the appropriate staff person that is “on call” during the service immersion.

 Try to contact us only in the case of an emergency.

 We know that your child/friend/family member will be on your mind while they are away.
 We certainly encourage you to pray for our students, but please know we only expect students to be in touch with family and friends in the case of an emergency.
 If so, please follow the protocol listed above.
 We do this to help the students immerse themselves in the experience and build community with other participants on their trip.

 We work closely with DePaul's International Programs Office for our international immersions.
 Students complete an online registration and also are registered with the US State Department.
 The community partners we work with are also very aware of the importance of safety.

 For more information about general HEALTY, SAFETY & SECURITY information about the immersion locations visit the Center for Disease Control & Prevention at the below website: